 A photograph of a landscape, in which an enlarged photograph of that same landscape is featured; a photo-within-a-photo.
 Robert Smithson introduced the concept in the 1960s, along with his Mirror Displacements—a photo series featuring mirrors instead of photographs.
 Both concepts explored human intervention in the natural order, reorienting perception while providing visual perspectives of the landscape that could not otherwise be seen in the same frame.

 When a work of art is designed for installation in a particular location, “site-specific” refers to all elements of the work that accomodate, highlight, and incorporate its location.
-The term was coined in the 1970s and stood in opposition to the Modernist movement, in which art objects travelled from museum to museum.
+The term was coined in the 1970s and stood in opposition to the Modernist movement, in which art objects traveled from museum to museum.
 Site-specific art cannot be commodified in the typical way, and exists inextricably from its surroundings.

 A sculptural work that characterizes a common utilitarian function.
 Nancy Holt was a pioneer in System Works creating functional systems that visibly performed their given purpose: heating, electricity, drainage, etc. Viewers are sometimes able to control aspects of the system, inviting active participation in the processes on display.
 System Works sought to bring the inner workings of technology out of obscurity, highlighting their vital role in society.
 Nancy Holt's Electrical System is an example of a System Work.